locationtech/geomesa/docs/user/convert/function_usage.rst

 point
 ^^^^^

-Description: Parse a Point geometry from lon/lat or WKT.
+Description: Parse a Point geometry from lon/lat, WKT or WKB.

 Usage: ``point($lon, $lat)`` or ``point($wkt)``